 Should I enter into a BFA?

 There are many advantages of a BFA.
-You can avoid the stress and cost of legal proceedings in the event of a separation.
+You can avoid the stress and cost of legal proceedings in the event of a separation, including an out of court divorce settlement.
 You will also have some clarity and certainty about how your assets will be divided if you separate.
 You can also ensure that any children from a previous relationship are provided for appropriately.

-For further information please contact Priya on 8362 6400 or email Priya Subramaniam.
+For further information please contact Michelle on 8362 6400 or email Michelle Crichton.
 Join our mailing list to receive updates and advice on current issues